 Preheat oven to 375 degrees (F).
 Line 2 large baking sheets with parchment paper and set aside.
 In a medium sized bowl whisk together the flour, cornstarch, baking soda, and sea salt; set aside.

-In the bowl of a standmixer fitted with the paddle attachment, or in a large bowl using a handheld electric whisk, combine the coconut oil, both sugars, and the vanilla extract; beat on medium-speed until light and fluffy, about 2 minutes.
+In the bowl of a stand mixer fitted with the paddle attachment, or in a large bowl using a handheld electric whisk, combine the coconut oil, both sugars, lime zest, and the vanilla extract; beat on medium-speed until light and fluffy, about 2 minutes.
 Add in the eggs, one at a time, beating well after each addition.
-Gently fold in the flour mixture with a wooden spoon, stirring only until the flour begins to disappear.
-Fold in the chocolate chips.
+Gently fold in the flour mixture with a sturdy rubber spatula or wooden spoon, stirring only until the flour begins to disappear.
+Fold in the chocolate chunks and toasted coconut.